Executive Summary of ragnar locker ransomware

 In November 2021, the video game giant, Capcom was breached by Ragnar Locker.
 The ransomware attack affected the company’s email and file servers and encrypted 1 TB of data.
 Capcom is a Japanese video game developer known for several multi-million-dollar game franchises, including Street Fighter and Resident Evil.

 Capcom discovered their breach on November 2, 2021, and confirmed that the attack happened due to unauthorized access by a third party.
 Later in the month, the company confirmed that personal and corporate information (data of former employees, shareholders, store members, and website members) was compromised as well.

 In addition to Capcom, Ragnar Locker attacked the North American network of Energias de Portugal in April 2021.
-The gang ended up stealing 10 TB of sensitive company data and demanded a ransom of 1,580 Bitcoin, which is the equivalent of $11 million.
+The gang ended up stealing 10 TB of sensitive company / customer data and insisted on a ransom demand of 1,580 Bitcoin, which is the equivalent of $11 million.
 Ragnar Locker was also responsible for breaching the Italian liquor company, Campari Group.